1415 Superior St.

 Throughout this process, you want to have access to quality legal representation.
 You want an attorney that can jump in at any stage and help you deal with vast resources the government has brought against you.
 In any given case, the State may have dozens of police officers, investigators, technicians, and an unlimited budget.
 The first thing you need to do when these forces are lining up against you is to get in touch with a quality criminal defense attorney.
 They can act as a buffer between you and law enforcement during an investigation, speak to witnesses and begin to gather evidence that will help your case, explain to the prosecutor why you should not face criminal prosecution, investigate ALL the facts and applicable law, and try to convince a jury that the government hasn’t proven its case.
 In the event you are found guilty you need an attorney who can present the best argument to the sentencing judge and show all the reasons why you deserve the least amount of punishment.

-Alyssa and Charles Kenville have been members of the bar for over 18 years and 19 years, respectively.
-Learn more about their background!
+Alyssa Kenville has been a member of the bar for over 18 years.
+Learn more about her background!
 Get in touch with us today!

 Contact us today for passionate and honest legal services.
 Call: